 The Annual Wellness Visit is not a standard “physical,” conventional checkup, or fix when you are sick.
-For illnesses, aches and pains, visit our primary or urgent care facilities next door.
 The result of a Wellness Visit is a proactive plan for your preventive care in the coming year to help you achieve optimal wellness.

-During the session you’ll get expert advice on vital aspects of your health including,
+You’ll get expert advice on vital aspects of your health, including:

 - How to ensure healthy brain function